-Biodiversity Net Gain (BNP) is an approach that leaves the environment in a better state than previously following development.
-BNP is to be a mandatory element of the planning system, but its principals are already being applied by developers.
+Biodiversity Net Gain (BNG) is an approach that leaves the environment in a better state than previously following development.
+BNG is to be a mandatory element of the planning system, but its principals are already being applied by developers.

 Wader scrapes should be situated towards the middle of large fields, in lower lying areas and away from woodland.
 They can be created in a number of ways, for example by blocking drainage or by scraping top soil from existing damp areas.
 The edges of scrapes are important.
 The margins should be irregularly shaped, shallow and relatively vegetation free.
 The land immediately surrounding scrapes is also important, ideally it should be flat and open.
 Once created, on-going management of scrapes is necessary.
 Ideally, water levels should be controllable and the land immediately surrounding the scrapes should be lightly grazed.